Impact and results

 - University of Malta

 We are particularly involved with digital policy stakeholders in Geneva through the Geneva Internet Platform (GIP).
-Our online observatory, GIP Digital Watch, enables the global community to stay up-to-date with developments in digital policy.
+Our online observatory, the Digital Watch, helps the global community to stay up-to-date with developments in digital policy by synthesising developments and their interconnections in one place.

-We continuously collaborate with the UN, the International Telecommunication Union (ITU), ICANN, ISOC – and national regulators and governments.
+We continually collaborate with the UN, the International Telecommunication Union (ITU), ICANN, ISOC – and national regulators and governments.

-We have provided capacity building, training, and research on various digital policy issues as a key player in the World Summit on the Information Society (WSIS), the Internet Governance Forum (IGF), the Internet Corporation for Assigned Names and Numbers (ICANN), and the World Trade Organization (WTO).
+We have provided capacity building, training, and research on various digital policy issues as a key player in the World Summit on the Information Society (WSIS), the IGF, the Internet Corporation for Assigned Names and Numbers (ICANN), and the World Trade Organization (WTO).

 Impact on policy change